• Skip to primary navigation

 The first step to addressing hypersalivation is to rule out physical or psychological causes.

-Make sure you discuss the dog slobber situation with your veterinarian so that they can check your dog’s oral health and perform specific diagnostic tests.
+Discuss the dog slobber situation with your veterinarian so that they can check your dog’s oral health and perform specific diagnostic tests.

 Regular vet visits (at least twice a year) are recommended for any dog owner, and you should brush your dog’s teeth every few days.